Fighting words: Australia

 The Australian Constitution does not explicitly protect freedom of expression, but the High Court has held that an implied freedom of political communication exists as an indispensable part of the system of representative and responsible government created by the Constitution.
 It operates as a freedom from government restraint, rather than a right conferred directly on individuals.

 In Nationwide News Pty Ltd v Wills, and Australian Capital Television Pty Ltd v Commonwealth, the majority of the High Court held that an implied freedom of political communication exists as an incident of the system of representative government established by the Constitution.
 This was reaffirmed in Unions NSW v New South Wales [2013] HCA 58.

 In 2004, the High Court considered the meaning of a statutory offence of using insulting words in a public place.
 Justices Gummow and Hayne held that in the context of the section, '"abusive" and "insulting" should be understood as those words which, in the circumstances in which they are used, are so hurtful as either they are intended to, or they are reasonably likely to provoke unlawful physical retaliation'.
 Judge Michael Kirby employed similar reasoning.
 Chief Justice Gleeson took a slightly different approach to the construction of the section, finding that:

 It is open to parliament to form the view that threatening, abusive or insulting speech and behaviour may in some circumstances constitute a serious interference with public order, even where there is no intention, and no realistic possibility, that the person threatened, abused or insulted, or some third person, might respond in such a manner that a breach of the peace will occur.

-This faithfully reflects the original "fighting words" doctrine and not how it is now understood and applied by the United States Supreme Court.
 Greenawalt argues that in the First Amendment context, the application of one part of the original Chaplinsky formula ('words likely to cause an average addressee to fight') is problematic in important respects:

 The first ambiguity concerns the persons to be counted among potential addressees: everyone, only people to whom a phrase really 'applies', or all those likely to be angered by having the label applied to them?
-Someone of French origin reacts differently to being called a 'Polack' than someone of Polish origin. … Another ambiguity is how an 'average addressee' is to be conceived … [And], [c]an the same remark be punishable if directed at the one person able to respond and constitutionally protected if directed at people not able to match the speaker physically?
+Someone of French origin reacts differently to being called a 'Polack' than someone of Polish origin. ...
+Another ambiguity is how an 'average addressee' is to be conceived ...
+[And], [c]an the same remark be punishable if directed at the one person able to respond and constitutionally protected if directed at people not able to match the speaker physically?